It Won't Be Soon Before Long: Singles

 "Makes Me Wonder" was released as the lead single from the album on March 27, 2007.
 It became the band's first number-one on the Billboard Hot 100 and Billboard Dance Club Songs charts.
 The song won the Grammy Award for Best Pop Performance by a Duo or Group with Vocal at the 50th Grammy Awards, their second song to win the award.
 The song was among the most successful of 2007, and was their biggest hit until the release of "Moves like Jagger" by the band in 2011.
 It also reached number one in Canada and Hungary.

 The second single, "Wake Up Call", was released on July 17, 2007.
 It peaked at number three in the Belgium region of Flanders, at number six in Canada, and eight in Italy.
 It became a top-twenty hit, peaking at number nineteen in Australia and the United States.

 "Won't Go Home Without You" was released as the third single on November 19, 2007.
 It peaked at number 48 in the Billboard Hot 100.
 As of June 2014, the song has sold 1,647,000 copies in the US.
 The song became the first Maroon 5 single to fail to chart in the UK top 40, only peaking at number 44 on the UK Singles Chart.

-The fourth and final single, "If I Never See Your Face Again" was re-recorded to feature singer Rihanna, and released digitally on May 2, 2008, to promote the June 2008 re-issue of the album, impacting mainstream radio stations on May 15, 2008.
+The fourth single, "If I Never See Your Face Again" was re-recorded to feature singer Rihanna, and released digitally on May 2, 2008, to promote the June 2008 re-issue of the album, impacting mainstream radio stations on May 15, 2008.
 It achieved moderate chart success on singles charts around the world.
 In the United States, the song peaked at number 51 on the Billboard Hot 100 chart on July 26, 2008.
 It peaked at number 10 on the Adult Pop Songs chart; number 30 on the Pop Songs chart and 21 on the Hot Digital Songs chart.
 The song was nominated for Best Pop Collaboration with Vocals at the 51st Grammy Awards.